syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## To change the editor for any data type

-By default, the editors will be loaded based on the datatype`Link`.
-To change the editor for any type, use the [RegisterEditor] method and specify the type and editor.
+By default, the editors will be loaded based on the datatype.
+To change the editor for any type, use the `RegisterEditor` method and specify the type and editor.

 {% tabs %}
-{% highlight c# %}
+{% highlight C# %}

     this.dataForm.RegisterEditor(typeof(string), DataFormEditorType.MultilineText);